-Learn how to host a virtual baby shower on Zoom while you and your guests are unable to leave your homes during the COVID-19 outbreak.
+Learn how to host a virtual baby shower on Zoom while you and your guests are staying home and staying safe.

-How do I host a virtual baby shower on Zoom?
+How do you do a virtual baby shower?

 Here’s another great gift idea: a gift certificate for the Twiniversity online expecting twins class and online breastfeeding twins class!
 These classes are done from your home on your own schedule.
 Email us at firstname.lastname@example.org to purchase.

 If you’re wondering who should pay for a virtual baby shower, the answer is no one!
 That’s actually a benefit of having your baby shower online.
 There’s very few costs to the host except for the gift and the membership to Zoom ($15/month and you can cancel anytime.)